jiayao09/Snake-robot/README.md

 https://user-images.githubusercontent.com/110358483/191566963-a4b19c0f-4722-4253-a8b3-55efeb799b81.mp4

 I think this structure can simulate the movement of the snake very well, but I am facing a problem that the range of his movement is too small.
-I am now considering to increase the longitudinal movement to increase the friction between the snake and the ground.Also consider combining version1 and version2 on this structure.
+I am now considering to increase the longitudinal movement to increase the friction between the snake and the ground.
+Also consider combining version 1 and version 2 on this structure.

 https://user-images.githubusercontent.com/110358483/204241232-5dcfed8a-c821-4b9e-80da-67c00ad07183.mp4